open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 #### Configuration

 You may only take Grunt Spec Ops units in your army if it also includes at least one Elite Spec Ops unit.
-A Grunt Infantry Squad consists of 3 Grunt Spec Ops, 1 may be upgraded to a Spec Ops Ultra.
+A Grunt Spec Ops Squad consists of 3 Grunt Spec Ops, 1 may be upgraded to a Spec Ops Ultra.

 #### Equipment